-We determined materiality for the Company to be £18,172.
+We determined materiality for the Company to be £17,117.
+Performance materiality was determined for the company to be £11,982 and triviality was determined for the company to be £856.
 We agreed with the Audit Committee that we would report to them all audit differences in excess of 5% of materiality, as well as differences below that which would, in our view, warrant reporting on a qualitative basis.
 We also report to the Audit Committee on disclosure matters that we identified when assessing the overall presentation of the Financial Statements.